Obstructive Sleep Apnoea: Its Impact on Diabetes and Cardiovascular Disease

 Stroke

-It has been concluded that patients with untreated OSA have a higher risk of developing stroke.
-This study is true even for those over the age of 65.
-Symptoms include swings in systemic blood pressure, damage to the carotid artery, and development of atrial fibrillation during sleep with blood clot formation and pulmonary hypertension.
-The severity of OSA is directly linked to an increase risk for ischemic stroke.
-A study in the United States found that men with an AHI >19/h is three times more prone to stroke.
-The risk for women is smaller as AHI has to be .25/h to be significant.
+It has been determined that patients with untreated OSA face a greater risk of developing stroke, particularly among those over the age of 65.
+Symptoms include swings in systemic blood pressure, damage to the carotid artery, and the development of atrial fibrillation during sleep with blood clot formation and pulmonary hypertension.
+The severity of OSA is directly linked to an increased risk for ischemic stroke.
+A study in the United States found that men with an AHI over 19 are three times more prone to stroke.
+The risk for women is smaller as AHI must be over 25 to be significant.

 Cardiac Arrhythmias